iekulyk/software-engineering-notes/README.md

 ------------------------------------------------------------------------
-Finished branches will be marked with a :heavy_check_mark:
+Finished branches will be marked with a :white_check_mark:
+In progress branches will be marked with a :eight_spoked_asterisk: